Tholu bommalata: Puppet making

 Three types of skins have been used to manufacture puppets: antelope, spotted deer and goat.
 Antelope skins are reserved for making a limited number of auspicious characters, such as the gods and epic heroes.
 Deer skin, noted for its strength and resistance to rough handling, is employed in the figures of the warrior Bhima and the ten-headed demon king Ravana.
 All other puppets are typically made from goat skin, readily available locally.
 Most puppets are made from a single skin, though some require more.
 At least four skins are necessary for Ravana – one for his body, one for his legs, and one to make each set of five arms.
+The puppets are made from 'nonviolent leather', that is the skin of animals that died a natural death is used rather than slaughtering animals for their skin.

 Current state of affairs

 The shadow play has been only one set of techniques for dramatizing the vastly rich Hindu epics.
 It has now been superseded by motion pictures and television, which have reinvigorated the epics for the electronic age.
 But the shadow play was a brilliant innovation, one whose visual artifacts hold clues to the history of South Asian art and drama and deserve to be preserved for the delight of generations to come.

+Currently the Tholu Bommalatta toys and other accessories are produced in the village of Nimmalkunta in Andhra Pradesh.